nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Note:** Currently, we allow an absent student have their class participation recorded as `true`.
+**Note:** Currently, we allow an absent student to have their class participation recorded as `true`.
 This will be changed in the future.

 </box>